-The shoulder is a ball-and-socket joint made up of three bones: the upper arm bone (humerus), shoulder 16939588 - shoulder bursa, bursitisblade (scapula), and the collarbone (clavicle).
+The shoulder is a ball-and-socket joint made up of three bones: the upper arm bone (humerus), shoulder blade (scapula), and the collarbone (clavicle).
 Within the shoulder is the labrum, which is a circular ring-like cartilage that sits inside the socket of the shoulder joint.
 The shoulderlabrum acts as a small suction cup providing a small amount of stability to the shoulder joint as well as acting as a cushion pad between the arm bone and shoulder blade as you twist, reach, and extend the arm.
 A SLAP tear is commonly associated to an injury to the upper portion of the labrum in the shoulder.

 Type 1: Tearing/fraying of upper portion of labrum with no biceps involvement